 - Edge computing

 There is just a ton of stuff happening in this space.
-Here is how Alibaba described it:
+That’s why it is so unlike anything we have seen before.
+Here is how Alibaba describes it:

 Yeah.
 It’s pretty confusing.

-I mostly consider platforms as a simple version of an ecosystem.
-Yes, it is bigger than a traditional firm.
-And it reaches out and orchestrates part of an ecosystem.
+I mostly consider platforms as simple versions of an ecosystem.
+Yes, they are bigger than traditional firms.
+And they reach out and orchestrate part of an ecosystem.
 But it is rarely more than 1-2 key interactions being enabled.
 It is nothing like the complex ecosystems we see in technology, automotive, power and such.
-But people tend to use the words platform and ecosystem interchangeably.
 In terms of competition, traditional business competition is like checkers. platform competition is chess and ecosystem competition is 3D chess.

 Note how Alibaba describes its “ecosystem partners”: